openvswitch/ovs/Documentation/internals/contributing/coding-style.rst

 - Designated initializers (e.g. ``struct foo foo = {.a = 1};`` and ``int
   a[] = {[2] = 5};``).

 - Mixing of declarations and code within a block.
-Please use this judiciously; keep declarations nicely grouped together in the beginning of a block if possible.
+Favor positioning that allows variables to be initialized at their point of declaration.

 - Use of declarations in iteration statements (e.g. ``for (int i = 0; i
   < 10; i++)``).